 The number of directors that constitutes the entire Board of Directors of the corporation shall be fixed by, or in the manner provided in, the Bylaws of the corporation.
-Effective upon the date of filing of these Articles of Incorporation with the Secretary of State of the State of Washington (the "Effective Date"), the directors of the corporation shall be divided into three classes as nearly equal in size as is practicable, hereby designated Class I, Class II and Class III.
+Effective upon the date of filing of these Articles of Incorporation with the Secretary of State of the State of Washington (the "Effective Date"), the directors of the corporation shall be divided into three classes as nearly equal in size as is practicable, hereby designated Class I. Class II and Class III.
 The Board of Directors may assign members of the Board of Directors already in office to such classes at the time such classification becomes effective.
-The term of office of the initial Class I directors shall expire at the first regularly-scheduled annual meeting of the shareholders following the Effective Date and the term of office of the initial Class III directors shall expire at the third annual meeting of the shareholders following the Effective Date.
-At each annual meeting of shareholders, commencing with the first regularly-scheduled annual meeting of shareholders following the Effective Date, each of the successors elected to replace the directors of a Class whose term shall have expired at such annual meeting shall be elected to hold office until the third annual meeting next succeeding his or her election and until his or her respective successor shall have been duly elected and qualified.
+The term of office of the initial Class I directors shall expire at the first regularly-scheduled annual meeting of the shareholders following the Effective Date and the term of office of the initial Class II directors shall expire at the third annual meeting of the shareholders following the Effective Date and the term of office of the initial Class III directors shall expire at the third annual meeting of the shareholders following the Effective Date and the term of office of the initial Class III directors shall expire at the third annual meeting of shareholders following the Effective Date.
+At each annual meeting of shareholders, commencing with the first regularly-scheduled annual meeting of shareholders following the Effective Date, each of the successors elected to replace the directors of a Class whose term shall have expired at such annual meeting shall be elected to hold office until the third annual meeting next succeeding his or her election and until his or her respective successors shall have been duly elected and qualified.

 Notwithstanding the foregoing provisions of this Article, despite the expiration of a director's term, a director shall continue to serve until his or her successor is elected and qualified or until there is a decrease in the number of directors.
-If the number of directors is hereafter changed, any newly created directorships or decrease in directorships shall be so apportioned among the classes as to make all classes as nearly equal in number as is practicable, provided that no decrease in the number of directors constituting the Board of Directors shall shorten the term of any incumbent director.
+If the number of directors is hereafter changed, any newly created directorships or decrease in directorships shall be so apportioned among the classes as to make all classes as nearly equal in number as is practicable, provided that no decrease in the number of directors shall shorten the term of any incumbent director.

 Any director may be removed from office by the shareholders of the corporation only for cause.
 Vacancies occurring on the Board of Directors for any reason and newly created directorships resulting from an increase in the authorized number of directors may be filled only by vote of a majority of the remaining members of the Board of Directors, although less than a quorum, or by a sole remaining director, at any meeting of the Board of Directors.
-A person so elected by the Board of Directors to fill a vacancy or newly created directorship shall hold office until the next shareholders' meeting at which directors are elected.
+A person so elected by the Board -2- of Directors to fill a vacancy or newly created directorship shall hold office until the next shareholders' meeting at which directors are elected.